richstokes/Apple-Notes-to-Dropbox-Paper/README.md

 - [This](https://github.com/RhetTbull/macnotesapp) really helpful python lib extracts the notes' HTML using Applescript
 - The code in this repo creates a new, datestamped folder in your Dropbox Paper account
 - Each note is copied to Dropbox Paper
-- Unlock your notes first to include locked ones
+- Unlock your Apple notes first to include locked ones

 &nbsp;